-What are the side effects for men?
+Are there different side effects for men?

-A number of small studies have also noted other side effects, such as decreased sex drive, though this recovered after tamoxifen treatment ended.
+A number of small studies have also noted other side effects, such as decreased sex drive, though this usually recovers after tamoxifen treatment has ended.

-People with a DVT are at risk of developing a pulmonary embolism.
+People with a DVT are at risk of developing a pulmonary embolism (PE).
 This is when part of the blood clot breaks away and travels to the lung.

 Blood clots can be harmful but are treatable so it’s important to report symptoms as soon as possible.

-If you experience any of the following symptoms contact your local A&E department, GP or specialist team straight away:
+If you experience any of the following symptoms contact your local A&E department, GP or treatment team straight away:

-- pain, redness/discolouration, heat and swelling of the calf, leg or thigh
+- Pain, redness/discolouration, heat and swelling of the calf or thigh

-- swelling, redness or tenderness where a central line is inserted to give chemotherapy, for example in the arm, chest area or up into the neck
+- Swelling, redness or tenderness where a central line is inserted to give chemotherapy, for example in the arm, chest area or up into the neck

-- shortness of breath
+- Shortness of breath

-- tightness in the chest
+- Pain or tightness in the chest

 Long periods of inactivity can increase your risk of developing blood clots.
 If you’re planning a long-distance plane, car or train journey, you can get advice from your treatment team or GP.

 Herbal medicines and supplements

-In most pre-menopausal women who take tamoxifen, the ovaries continue to work.
-When you start taking tamoxifen it may stimulate ovulation (the release of an egg from the ovary) and could make you more fertile.
-It is not recommended you get pregnant while taking tamoxifen (see Contraception and tamoxifen above).
+In most premenopausal women who take tamoxifen, the ovaries continue to work.
+When you start taking tamoxifen it may stimulate the release of an egg from the ovary (ovulation) and could make you more fertile.
+However, getting pregnant is not recommended (see ‘Contraception while taking tamoxifen’ above).

 Generally, your periods will start again once you stop taking tamoxifen, as long as you have not gone through the menopause naturally while taking the drug.
-However, it may take four to five months for your periods to become regular again.
+It may take four to five months for your periods to become regular again.